Oneledger/protocol/node/doc/dataModel.md

 ## Notes

 - All keys are numeric (how do we generate these?)
+- Decentralized keys are hard to make unique
-- All entities have a readable string name (or composite)
+- All entities have a readable string name (or composite), that isn't the key
 - Lists are ordered, sets are not
 - Domain tables are persistent enumerations that are changable at runtime
+- Permissions should be on both code and data, and they should be separated

 ## Model